LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Simple commands for checking recorded measurement series and their data

 Thanks to this functionality of the (+cli), it is now possible to connect a sensor to the (+pc), configure a measurement series with it and run it at the end.
 The result is an exported file with the measured values.
 These can then be read in again using the *MRPReading* module and processed further.
-The following bash code \ref{lst:mrpcli_config_run} shows the setup procedure in detail:
+The following bash listing \ref{lst:mrpcli_config_run} shows the setup procedure in detail:

 ```bash {#lst:mrpcli_config_run caption="CLI example for configuring a measurement run"}
 # CLI EXAMPLE FOR CONFIGURING A MEASUREMENT RUN